pihchikk/DiffBIR_TOMO/README.md

 For general image restoration, we first train both the stage1 and stage2 model under codeformer degradation to enhance the generative capacity of the stage2 model.
 In order to improve the ability for degradation removal, we train another stage1 model under Real-ESRGAN degradation and utilize it during inference.

-For face image restoration, we adopt the degradation model used in [DifFace](https://github.com/zsyOAOA/DifFace/blob/master/configs/training/swinir_ffhq512.yaml) for training and directly utilize the SwinIR model released by them as our stage1 model.

 ### Data Preparation

 1. Generate file list of training set and validation set.